Find and compare cheap insurance quotes for Canadians

 How insurance claims work

-An insurance claim is a request from the policyholder, or their beneficiary, for financial compensation in the event a covered risk becomes a reality.
-Let's say a pipe bursts in your basement, and you have homeowner insurance.
-As a result, you file a claim to your insurance provider, and they send out a claims adjuster to review the incident.
+An insurance claim is a request from the policyholder or their beneficiary for financial compensation when a covered loss occurs.
+Let's say a pipe bursts in your basement, and you have homeowner’s insurance.
+As a result, you file a claim with your insurance provider, who sends a claims adjuster to review the incident.
 So long as no foul play is suspected, you'll likely receive a payout based on the assessed value.

-If you're filing a claim, first make sure it's worth it.
+Whether it’s worth filing an insurance claim depends on the situation.
 For instance, let's say your car window is smashed in and your laptop is stolen from the back seat.
 That's an auto insurance claim for the window and a home insurance claim for your valuables, which would be covered under your contents insurance.
-If your deductible, the part you pay before a payout is issued, is more than the cost to replace the window - it's not worth it.
-If the laptop is $2000, and you have a $500 deductible, that's pretty good value.
-But, remember to ask how it might affect your premiums going forward.
+If your deductible, the part you pay before a payout is issued, is more than the cost to replace the window, it's not worth it.
+But if the laptop costs $2,000 and you have a $500 deductible, it is worth making a claim.
+Remember to ask how a claim might affect your premiums going forward.